Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 ## Design decisions

 **Priority level**: the current proposal puts the additional scope to be searched when the expected type is known at the same level as `*`-imports.
-This means that this feature is _not_ 100% backward-compatible, as we have the risk of ambiguity between a declaration imported in such a way, and one available in the static scope of the expected type.
+This means that this feature is _not_ 100% backward-compatible, as we have the risk of ambiguity between a declaration imported in such a way, and one available in the static or companion object scope of the expected type.

 The most conservative option is for the new scope to have the lowest priority.
 In practical terms, that means that even built-ins and automatically imported declarations have higher priority, which seems like an odd choice too.
 As mentioned above, the mental model of these scopes working as `*`-imports seems like a useful tool for understanding the feature, so making them have the same priority level feels like a natural next step.